What is SDL?

 - Any national or provincial public entity, if 80% or more of its expenditure is paid directly or indirectly from funds voted by Parliament.
 (These employers must budget for an amount equal to the due for training and education of their employees).

-- Any municipality to which a certificate of exemption is issued by the Minister of Labour.
+- Any municipality to which a certificate of exemption is issued by the Minister of Higher Education and Training.

 - Any employer whose total remuneration subject to SDL (leviable amount) paid/due to all its employees over the next 12 month period won’t exceed R500 000.
 If this is the reason for exemption, these types of employers are not required to register to pay SDL.